The Deep (aquarium): Exhibits

 The aquarium uses a combination of hands-on interactive displays, audiovisual presentations, and living exhibits to tell the story of the world's oceans.
 The museum includes a series of exhibits presenting a chronological journey from the beginning of time through the present day oceans.
 There is also an interactive area where visitors can learn to control an underwater diving vessel.

 Aquaria exhibits include the Tropical Lagoon of Light, teeming with brightly coloured tropical fish and rays, a 10 m Endless Oceans exhibit containing 2500000 l of water, Europe's deepest viewing tunnel at 9 m, and a glass lift through the tank.
 The tank is home to sharks, rays and northern Europe's only pair of green sawfish along with many other fish.
 The sharks and rays are fed by divers in a daily show.
-Other marine life on display include fish that glow in the dark, coral, turtles, jellyfish, frogs, penguins, an Amazon flooded forest and many species of insects.
+Other marine life on display include fish that glow in the dark, coral, turtles, jellyfish, frogs, penguins, and many species of insects.